codex-academy/spaza-suggest/readme.md

 Use the supplied factory function in `spaza-suggest.js`.

-Setup a database called `spaza_suggest` use the script in `001.db.sql` or do your own database setup.
+Create a PostgreSQL database called `spaza_suggest` use the script in `001.db.sql` or do your own database setup.

-Be sure to run `002.tables.sql` and `003.areas.sql` - before runing the tests.
+Run the `002.tables.sql` and `003.areas.sql` scripts to create the tables and to populate the areas in the database.
+You can add your own areas if you want.
+Just don't remove the areas that is already in `003.areas.sql`.

 Run these commands to install all dependencies & to run the tests